PostHog/posthog.com/contents/handbook/engineering/incidents.md

 Security incidents can have far-reaching consequences and should always be treated with urgency.
 Some examples of security-related issues that warrant raising an incident include:

-- Unauthorized access to systems, data, or user accounts.
+- Unauthorized access to systems, data, or user accounts
-- Detection of malware, ransomware, or other malicious software on company systems.
+- Detection of malware, ransomware, or other malicious software on company systems
-- Suspicious activity on production infrastructure, such as unexpected user logins, privilege escalations, or resource consumption spikes.
+- Suspicious activity on production infrastructure, such as unexpected user logins, privilege escalations, or resource consumption spikes
-- Discovery of exposed credentials, sensitive data, or secrets in logs, repositories, or public forums.
+- Discovery of exposed credentials, sensitive data, or secrets in logs, repositories, or public forums
-- Receiving a credible report of a vulnerability or exploit affecting company systems.
+- Receiving a credible report of a vulnerability or exploit affecting company systems
 - Security-related issues that - if not handled - could have a negative impact on Posthog's reputation

 **When in doubt, err on the side of caution and raise the incident and escalate early!** Better to be safe than sorry.